 Some evidence suggests that creatine supplementation may alter levels of male steroid hormones.
 For example, a study involving 20 college-aged rugby players found that after a week of creatine loading and two weeks of a maintenance dose, the men's serum testosterone levels did not change.
 However, their dihydrotestosterone, or DHT, levels increased by 56 percent after the loading phase and remained 40 percent above baseline after the maintenance period.
 The men's DHT to testosterone ratio increased by 36 percent during loading and was 22 percent higher than baseline during the maintenance phase.
 Although these findings have not been replicated in any other studies, they have raised concerns in the lay community about androgen-related conditions, such as androgenic alopecia, the most common form of hair loss in men.
 Whereas some evidence suggests that high levels of DHT are associated with androgenetic alopecia, the role of increased DHT in hair loss has been questioned by others.

 Creatine participates in a wide variety of physiological functions.
-Although creatine is produced in the body, some creatine must be supplied in the diet or via the supplemental form.
-Creatine supplementation is widely practiced as a means to enhance exercise and sports performance.
-It is well-tolerated by most healthy people as well as those with pathological conditions.
-Numerous studies suggest that creatine may play critical roles in slowing bone and muscle decline in the elderly and providing neuroprotective effects.
+Although the body produces creatine, some must be supplied in the diet or via the supplemental form.
+Creatine supplementation is widely practiced to enhance exercise and sports performance.
+It is well-tolerated by most healthy people and those with pathological conditions.
+Numerous studies suggest that creatine may be critical in slowing bone and muscle decline in older adults and providing neuroprotective effects.